plinss/acmebot/README.rst

 -------------------------------------

 This tool can automatically connect to configured servers and verify that the generated certificates are properly served via TLS.
+Additional checks are made for OSCP staples and optionally HPKP headers can be verified as well.

 Installation